Blog

 Sansa Fuze

 On my way back from Canada a few weeks ago, I picked up a SanDisk Sansa Fuze media player.
 Overall, I like it.
 It supports Vorbis and FLAC audio out of the box, has a decent amount of on board storage (8GB) and can be expanded with a MicroSDHC card.
 It does use a proprietary dock connector for data transfer and charging, but that's about all I don't like about it.
+The choice of accessories for this connector is underwhelming, so a standard mini-USB connector would have been preferable since I wouldn't need as many cables.

 PulseAudio